Here you can read about the rental terms and conditions for our holiday homes in Skagen, Frederikshavn, Sæby and Hirtshals.

 8. The Tourist Information Office

 The Tourist Information Office accepts no liability for sudden damage to the holiday home (power/water failure and similar) or for any occurrence of pests (wasps, ant, and mosquitoes etc.) in or by the holiday home.
 Please note that allergies can break out even in houses where pets are not allowed.
 The Tourist Information Office accepts no liability for situations arising as a consequence of strikes, lockouts, oil- and petrol rationing, closing of frontiers, war, epidemics, nature and pollution disasters, construction noise or other forms of force majeure.
+A refund for this is excluded.
 The Tourist Information Office reserves the right to increase the agreed rent proportionally in case of an increase in VAT, changes in official exchange rates and similar.

 The Tourist Information Office must be notified of any damage or deficiencies in the holiday home within 24 hours of commencement of the tenancy or occurrence of the damage.
 The Tourist Information Office must remedy any damage or deficiency as soon as it receives information of it.
 If notified later than mentioned above, the Tourist Information Office cannot be held liable for any damage or deficiency.
 If damage or deficiency notified within the time limit mentioned above cannot be remedied during the tenancy, the tenant is entitled to a pro rata reduction.
 The Tourist Information Office reserves the right to move the tenant to another similar holiday home.
 A breakdown of a dishwater, washing machine, microwave oven or similar, or television or radio will not entitle the tenant to a reduction of the rent.
 Similarly, bicycles, boats etc. are extra equipment and have no effect on the rent charged, so fault and deficiencies in them can never warrant a reduction.
 No other compensation of any kind will be paid.